leonardo-couto/lambda-ec2-timer-switch/README.md

   2 - In the project root directory run `npm install`.

-  3 - Run `grunt build --id=INSTANCE_ID`.
-Where INSTANCE_ID is the id of your EC2 machine.
+  3 - Run `grunt build --id=INSTANCE_ID --region=REGION`.
+Where INSTANCE_ID is the id of your EC2 machine and REGION is the region where your machine is running.

   This will create a `starter.zip` file and `stopper.zip` in the `target` folder.

-  To avoid typing your instance id in the grunt build param you can put it on `config.json` file.
+  To avoid typing your instance id and region in the grunt build param you can put it on `config.json` file.

   INSTANCE_ID may be a comma separated list of ids to schedule start/shutdown of multiple machines from the same account.

+  REGION must be one of us-east-1, us-west-1, sa-east-1, etc.

 ### Create an execution role and policy